In Texas, the damages available in personal injury cases are either compensatory damages or exemplary damages.

 In contrast, a court will award exemplary damages in Texas to punish the wrongdoer for their behavior.

 Exemplary damages should also deter people who might act in a way similar to the defendant in the future.
 In other words, exemplary damages in Texas are meant to penalize the defendant for their behavior and to warn others.

 When Might a Court Award Exemplary Damages in Texas?

 Due to their specific nature, a court will only award exemplary damages in certain situations.

-The Texas Civil Practice & Remedies Code, § 41.003, outlines when a court should award punitive damages in Texas.
+The Texas Civil Practice & Remedies Code, § 41.003, outlines when a court should award Texas exemplary damages.